 Potential of natural hazards such as earthquake have been assessed.
-Project falls in earthquake zone II, dam design has taken care of this aspect.
+Project falls in the close to the boundary of earthquake zone II & III, dam design has taken care of this aspect.
 (Earthquake Zones, viz.
 Zone II, III, IV and V. Zone II is the least active and Zone V is the most active.)